Short Essay on the Egyptian Revolution

 R.G.
 Williams

-The Egyptian Revolution was a political revolution.
-It was a revolution in which tens of thousands of people took part, filling the streets of Cairo, and several other Egyptian cities.
-The vast occupation of Tahrir Square, with crowds and strikes numbering in the hundreds of thousands of workers, shows the social power of revolution — both in changing society and in changing the world.
+The Egyptian Revolution of 2010-2011 changed the world – literally, figuratively, permanently, and overnight.
+It was a major revolution.
+It was one of the largest revolutions in modern history.
+Millions of people took part in it.
+Millions, around the world, watched it.
+The vast occupation of Tahrir Square, and the massive crowds and strikes across all of Egypt, shows the social power of revolution — both in changing society and in changing the world.
 The Egyptian Revolution was a popular revolution.
+It was a popular revolution which came out of nowhere, it seems, and yet it really shows what massive popular uprisings can achieve – the real power of the people.

 Notes